International Business Machines Corporation — Federal Contractor Profile

 Frequently Asked Questions

-What does INTERNATIONAL BUSINESS MACHINES CORPORATION do for the government?
+What does INTERNATIONAL BUSINESS MACHINES CORPORATION do for the federal government?

 How much taxpayer money does INTERNATIONAL BUSINESS MACHINES CORPORATION receive?